Blake Farenthold: Lobbying career

-After resigning from Congress, Farenthold announced on May 14, 2018 that he would be serving as the legislative liaison for the Calhoun Port Authority at a salary of $160,000.10.
+After resigning from Congress, Farenthold announced on May 14, 2018 that he would be serving as the legislative liaison for the Calhoun Port Authority at a salary of $160,000.
 Farenthold's appointment was questioned because of the reasons for the resignation and because "Revolving Door" laws generally prohibit former representatives from immediately lobbying their recent colleagues.
 Farenthold resigned as lobbyist for the port authority in January 2019.
 In May 2019 the board member who directed port staff to hire Farenthold as a lobbyist was defeated for reelection.

-Personal life
+Personal life and death

-Farenthold lives with his wife Debbie and two daughters Morgan and Amanda in Corpus Christi.
+Farenthold lived with his wife Debbie and his two daughters, Morgan and Amanda in Corpus Christi.
+He was an Episcopalian.

-In 1972, when Farenthold was ten years old, his father disappeared and was later found dead, his body having washed ashore after being weighed down with a cement block and deposited in Corpus Christi Bay.
+In 1972, when Farenthold was ten years old, his father disappeared and was later found dead, his body having washed ashore after being weighted down with a cement block and deposited in Corpus Christi Bay.
 The gangland-style murder was the work of enemies of the elder Farenthold, who feared he would testify against a group of con artists who had tried to defraud him out of $100,000.

+Farenthold's health declined at the end of his life due to liver disease, and on June 20, 2025, he died from a heart attack at a hospital in Corpus Christi, at the age of 63.